 Date Published: December 2012

-What are ABFEs and the best available data +1 standard?
+What are ABFEs and the best available data for elevation?

 The Base Flood Elevation refers to the level of the flood that has a one percent chance of being equaled or exceeded in any given year.
 Advisory Base Flood Elevations (ABFEs) are maps that provide a better picture of current flood risk than the existing Flood Insurance Rate Maps (FIRMs), which in some cases are more than 25 years old.
 The new ABFEs are the recommended elevation of the lowest floor of a building.
-The ABFEs are based on FEMA coastal studies that were completed before Hurricane Sandy.
-The studies include data that has been collected and analyzed over a number of years.
 Though advisory now, eventually information used to develop the ABFEs will be incorporated into official FIRMs.
 The ABFEs are the required data source until new FEMA data such as Preliminary and Final FIRMs are issued.
-More information on ABFEs can be found on FEMA’s Region 2 website at http://www.region2coastal.com/faqs/advisory-bfe-faq.
+However, if the ABFE is lower than the base flood elevation on the effective FIRM, then the higher elevation will apply.
+More information on ABFEs can be found on FEMA’s website.

 Where can I find ABFEs?

-FEMA Region II created this website with a tool to help communities find the ABFE for properties.
-The website is at http://www.region2coastal.com/sandy/table.
+FEMA Region II created this Coastal Analysis and Mapping website with a tool to help communities find the ABFE for properties.

 How do the ABFEs affect flood insurance requirements?

+Flood insurance requirements are based on the current effective FIRM.
 If your home is substantially damaged or destroyed, and you rebuild to the Base Flood Elevation on the currently effective FIRM, your insurance premiums may not increase immediately.
 However, when the ABFEs become part of the next version of the flood maps, you may have to pay significantly higher premiums.
-Adding one foot to the best available data will typically result in additional savings on premiums.
+Adding two feet to the best available data will typically result in additional savings on premiums.
 According to FEMA, if property owners simply rebuild to pre-flood conditions, flood insurance premiums could increase dramatically in the near future.
 If the property owner has a “grandfathered” policy and the area is remapped, they could see an increase in premiums of over 200% over five years.

 Do HUD regulations require a noise analysis for reconstruction and rehabilitation for disaster recovery projects?